 Gray and Zach must escape from the attacking Indominus Rex when things start to go horribly wrong in Jurassic World.

 As the storyline to Jurassic World begins to unfold, you realize that there is nothing in the storyline that you haven’t seen before.
 Rather everything has been repackaged into a new version of some familiar themes.
 It has now been twenty-two years since the demise of Jurassic Park, but instead of burying the idea, a new theme park called Jurassic World now operates on an island off the coast of Central America.
 This time the main kid characters are Gray (Ty Simpkins) and Zach (Nick Robinson) Mitchell, two brothers on a holiday trip of a lifetime to visit their Aunt Claire (Bryce Dallas Howard) who is the park’s operations manager.
 Like Zach and Gray’s parents, who can’t make the time to accompany their kids to the theme park, Claire is very self-absorbed into the business world.
-We see her dressed to the nines in corporate attire, busy ordering employees around, dealing the the park’s CEO, Simon Masrani (Irrfan Khan), and schmoozing potential corporate sponsors for their newest attraction that will feature a genetically engineered predator called Indominus rex.
+We see her dressed to the nines in corporate attire, busy ordering employees around, dealing with the park’s CEO, Simon Masrani (Irrfan Khan), and schmoozing potential corporate sponsors for their newest attraction that will feature a genetically engineered predator called Indominus rex.
 When the boys finally arrive, they are impressed with the park, (especially the very hyper younger brother Gray), but disappointed to find out that instead of spending their first day with Aunt Claire, they are to be taken around the park by Claire’s young assistant Zara (Katie McGrath).
 Zara is not thrilled by this either and she has trouble keeping up with the boys, who, encouraged by Zach, soon ditch her to go off on their own.
 After all, they have VIP passes to all the rides courtesy of Aunt Claire.

 Gary and Zach are watching the orientation video in the gyrosphere.